 Reasons to start ABA therapy after your child’s autism diagnosis

-As a general recommendation, “earlier is better” when it comes to starting ABA therapy.
-The time at which a child is diagnosed with Autism or a related developmental disorder is typically also a good time to begin ABA therapy.
-There are several reasons for this.
+Generally, “earlier is better” when it comes to starting ABA therapy.
+The best time to begin ABA therapy is typically immediately after a child’s autism diagnosis.
 At younger ages, children go through more frequent critical periods in their development.
 These critical periods are maturation stages in which the individual is particularly sensitive to stimuli in their environment.
-Teaching certain concepts in these earlier years may pay off in the long run.
+Teaching certain concepts in these formative years pays dividends in the long run.

 Additionally, the earlier a child learns critical and age relevant behaviors and skills, the more productive and meaningful their time at school will be.
 The child will be able to access more of the curriculum if the necessary prerequisite skills are targeted early on.
 For example, a child who is taught to raise their hand to ask for help, initiate a social play interaction, and count from 1-10 during ABA therapy may gain the ability to absorb more from the academic and social environment at the school setting.

 Research supports an early start for ABA therapy

 Research shows that a child who starts ABA therapy in childhood has the potential to make significant improvements and emphasizes that ABA therapy is most effective the earlier it begins.
 Access to inclusive educational settings in a mainstream classroom is among the significant long term gains made by children who received early access to ABA therapy.